xavierpuigf/virtualhome_unity/doc/third_party.md

 ### Buying and Dowloading the assets
 Click on each of the asset links in the table above, and purchase them assets using your Unity Account.
-Go into the *Unity Asset Store* and click on *My Assets*.
+In the Unity Editor, go into the *Unity Asset Store* and click on *My Assets*.
 You should see the 3 Assets you just purchased there.
 For each asset, click *Download* and after downloading click *Import*.
 This process should take a few minutes.

 After having downloaded and imported your assets, try opening the Unity Scene.
 It should look as follows.
 ![](assets/scene_purchased.png)